SphericalCowww/ML_LunaLoRA/README.md

 The only way for the agent to have real-time memory is to have it train continuously.
 Of course, this is limited by the computational power, so let's say we redo the LoRAs training each minute.
 Fortunately, the LLM is just there, so we can make it summarize the cumulative observation before feeding the information to train the LoRAs.
 Assuming nothing much happened, we can probably cut that learning session and have a variable time interval for training.

 In the end, the LLM is just a Recurrent Neural Network, so it should, in principle, create a feedback loop with the observation data merged in between.
 By analyzing user reactions against its own previous actions, the agent can perform "retrospection."
 However, without a reward/target, the training will likely go nowhere.
 Hence, the user input should be open for Reinforcement Learning (RL) potential.

+Lastly, implementing continuous training while performing inference will also be a challenge, but it should be resolvable.

 ### Goal and prospect